How CURT Hitches Are Made

 Each hitch is mechanically and chemically descaled for a smooth, ready-to-finish surface.

-Our hitches are then submersed in rust-resistant, liquid Bonderite® to coat all surfaces, inside and out.
+Our hitches are then submersed in rust-resistant, liquid A-coat to cover all surfaces, inside and out.

-The liquid Bonderite® is covered in an outer layer of highly durable black powder coat.
+The liquid A-coat is covered in an outer layer of highly durable black powder coat.

 Finally, the two finishes are cured together to create industry-leading rust, chip and UV protection.

-With a dedicated engineering facility, located in the heart of the automotive industry, each CURT hitch design is rigorously tested to SAE J684 (Standard Association of Engineering).
+With our dedicated engineering facility, each CURT hitch design is rigorously tested to SAE J684 (Standard Association of Engineering).
 This ensures safety and reliability for the road ahead.

 In-house testing also gives us the unique opportunity for advancing towing safety standards.
 We are continuously striving for higher standards through on-vehicle testing, innovative processes and advancements in technology.